topfreegames/Will.IAM/pkg/client/README.md

     }),
 )
 ```
-I recommend to always register you actions using the method by your william instance, so you can have a generate list for /am.
+I recommend always to register you actions using the method by your william instance, so you can have a generated list for /am.

-If you want to create a custom check if permission will have to provide a function like this:
+If you want to create a custom permission check, provide a function like this:
 ```go
 permission := func(r *http.Request) string {
     // You can get access to your William Instance.